space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 - Game Component
 ### Game Component
 - shows heading with welcome message
-- input type text to enter all numeric values. use event binding to
+- input type text to enter all numeric values. use event binding to. make sure to do some basic input validation to receive only integers between 1-100
 - dynamic message to direct the players at each step of the game
 - if correct number has been submitted, show Guess Component.
 Use binding to pass information from Game component to Guess Component.
 - if guessed number matches correct number, show a reset button that returns the game to it's initial state